drewcrawford/wwdc-notes/24/Migrate your app to Swift 6.md

 Experience Swift 6 migration in action as we update an existing sample app.
 Learn how to migrate incrementally, module by module, and how the compiler helps you identify code that's at risk of data races.
 Discover different techniques for ensuring clear isolation boundaries and eliminating concurrent access to shared mutable state.

+By adopting swift concurrency we went from an ad-hoc concurrency architecture to something actually organized.

+Reference types allow shared mutable state to be passed around.

+Useful if: You're experiencing hard-to-reproduce crashes.
+You're integrating more concurrency into your app You're maintaining a library that is used from concurrent code

+swiftpackageindex.com

+1. Enable complete concurrency checking
+2. Enable Swift 6
+3. Next target
+4. Audit unsafe opt-outs

+Resist the temptation to blend both refactoring and enabling data race safety.

 ###  9:08 - Recaffeinater and CaffeineThresholdDelegate
 ```swift
 //Define Recaffeinator class